-If at the beginning of our agroforest we manage to collect and plant seeds of trees of all the strata, at the time that the dandá dominates the forest as an emerging plant and we have the full strata, we can imagine that in the high stratum the production of the Jack fruit, avocado, yellow mombin, ambarella, mango begins, in the middle stratum we have copoaso, rambutan, loquat, citrus, etc, in the stratum below we have coffee, cocoa, Brazilian grape tree and with creepers we can have can have yams, ginger, saffron, tannia etc.
+If at the beginning of our agroforest we manage to collect and plant seeds of trees of all the strata, at the time that the dandá dominates the forest as an emergent tree and we have the full strata, we can imagine that in the high stratum the production of the jackfruit, avocado, yellow mombin, ambarella, mango begins, in the middle stratum we have cupuacu, rambutan, loquat, citrus, etc, in the stratum below we have coffee, cocoa, Brazilian grape tree and as creepers we can have yams, ginger, saffron, tannia etc.

-In the choice of what to plant we have to take care to avoid bringing plants that do not fit into our place, either because of the cold in excess, the heat , or amount of rain.
+In the choice of what to plant we have to take care to avoid bringing plants that do not adapt to our area, either because of the excess cold, heat , or the amount of rain.
 For example, in the Amazon, in a study carried out by Professor Paulo Cavalcante, from the Emílio Goeldii Museum, well over 150 species of native and exotic fruit grow there.
 The plants which are not adapted to the local climate can suffer stress and may never reach production, or even die, or even be prevented from forming fruit because they do not tolerate rain at the time of flowering, as in the case of the mango.
 The mango grows well in virtually all of the biomes of Brazil, but only produces fruit in those whose drought period coincides with its flowering.

-With the forest of food and noble wood formed, now where do corn, okra, cereals, the tomato come into the picture?
-Well, at the moment that we have a thriving forest, we longer need them, they need more light, but to produce them is easier, we cut down our agroforest, where we think that we can improve it, where there is a stratum missing, or where we want to introduce a fruit tree that we do not have, and at this moment we plant our grain, our tomato, our vegetables, now without the need to use manure, or any input, because since we started, the soil has greatly improved, now we have a forest with soil, without compression, with a higher pH, the phosphorus available has increased, aluminum became unavailable, and judging by the great taste of the fruit, the micronutrients have returned.
+With the forest of food and timber formed, now where do corn, okra, cereals, tomato come into the picture?
+Well, at the moment that we have a thriving forest, they no longer fit, they need more light, but to produce them is easier, we cut down our agroforest, where we think that we can improve it, where there is a stratum missing, or where we want to introduce a fruit tree that we do not have, and at this moment we plant our grain, our tomato, our vegetables, now without the need to use manure, or any input, because since we started, the soil has greatly improved, now we have a forest with soil, without compaction, with a higher pH, the available phosphorus has increased, aluminum has become unavailable, and judging by the great taste of the fruit, the micronutrients have returned.
 There is more, we will produce vegetables and grains, conserving the soil, using the minimum of water, thanks to the coarse mulch, the deep soil profile that we produced with the help of millions of micro-organisms.
-It is at that moment that we plant our cereals and vegetables, we also plant the fruits that we wish, the noble wood that we wish, along with them we also have the valuable natural regeneration, which we manage by pruning and conducting along with the species planted, respecting the percentage of shade of each stratum, 95% of the success of an agroforest is management, 5% is planting, if we delay or abandon the management, conflicts begin to arise, such as excessive shade, aged trees, etc. for which nature always has a solution, but these conflicts are resolved, usually in a higher time scale, in nature's time.
-When we manage the agroforest, we accelerate the nutrients' cycle of and fix more carbon than natural primary forests, Steenbock (2013).
+And at the time that we plant our cereals and vegetables, we also plant the fruits that we wish, the timber trees that we wish, along with them we also have the valuable natural regeneration, which we manage by pruning and conducting along with the species planted, respecting the percentage of shade of each stratum, 95% of the success of an agroforest is management, 5% is planting, if we delay or abandon the management, conflicts begin to arise, such as excessive shade, aged trees, etc. for which nature always has a solution, but these conflicts are resolved, usually in a longer time scale, in nature's time.
+When we manage the agroforest, we accelerate the cycle of nutrients and fix more carbon than natural primary forests (Steenbock, 2013).
 We adjust the strata of trees by pruning, allowing each tree to have the necessary amount of light or shade, covering the uncovered or weaker sites with pruning material, putting the trunks in a curve in locations with slopes, aiding the infiltration of rainfall.